scdenney/textbook-pipeline/README.md

 # Textbook Pipeline

-This repository contains modular, locally runnable pipelines for extracting structured text from scanned textbooks using a combination of OCR, vision-language models (VLMs), and large language models (LLMs).
+This repository was created to contain modular, locally runnable pipelines for extracting structured text from scanned textbooks using a combination of OCR, vision-language models (VLMs), and large language models (LLMs).

 The goal is to build a clean, searchable corpus for multilingual document analysis using only local infrastructure — no cloud APIs, fully reproducible on platforms like the ALICE HPC cluster at Leiden University or other high-end consumer machines.